Please check our Examinations Calendar for dates of all upcoming examinations: https://www.rcophth.ac.uk/examinations/examinations-calendar/

 Candidates are required to pass the OSCE.
 If awarded a fail, candidates must re-sit the entire examination, even if a pass was previously achieved in any station.

 Results will be released four weeks after the examination, once verified by the Senior Examiner.
 Candidates are not permitted to telephone the College for examination results.
-All results will be sent to candidates by first class post and the pass list will be displayed on the College website.
+All results will be sent to candidates by email and the pass list will be displayed on the College website.

 For further information, please see the Refraction Certificate Information Packs below: